If you’re using Python or TypeScript, see Transcribe an audio file.

 After making the request, you’ll receive an ID for the transcription.
 Use it to poll the API every few seconds to check the status of the transcript job.
 Once the status is

-, you can retrieve the transcript from the API response.
+completed, you can retrieve the transcript from the API response.

 Understanding the response

-key.
-You’ll also find a timestamp and a confidence score for each word inside of the words
+The AssemblyAI API returns JSON-formatted output.
+Your transcription will be located in thetext key.
+You’ll also find a timestamp and a confidence score for each word inside of the words key, as well as other parameters assigned by the API such as language_code and language_model.

 Refer to the API reference for a breakdown of every element in your transcript output.